 It is understood that evidence-based disease prevention and health promotion programs reduce the need for more costly medical interventions.
-Grants exist for states and territories that are based on their share of the population aged 60 and older for programs that promote healthy lifestyles and support healthy behaviors.
+Formula grants are available under the Older Americans Act.

 Disease Prevention and Health Promotion Services

 Authorizing Legislation: Section 361 of the Older Americans Act (OAA) of 1965, as amended.

 Evidence-based programs are now required for Title III-D-funded activities.
 This change followed a decade of progress by the aging services network to move efforts toward implementing disease prevention and health promotion programs that are based on scientific evidence and demonstrated to improve the health of older adults.
 The federal FY-2012 Congressional appropriations law included, for the first time, an evidence-based requirement.
 In response to the new requirement, ACL developed an evidence-based definition to support the transition.

 Since October 1, 2016, Title III-D funds may only be spent on health promotion programs that meet the current, highest-level criteria definition.

 How to Determine If a Program Meets Evidence-Based Requirements